A glorious summer garden. Sitting here in the depths of winter it feels a long way off, doesn’t it?

 Now is a great time to plant bare-root Roses; they are in a dormant state at this time of year, and planting them now allows them to get established before the growing season.
 Tick this job off the list in winter and you’ll be enjoying a fabulous display of flowers from late spring.

 Evergreen Azaleas are really hardy and can be planted out now.
 They’re compact and work well in containers or the front of a border, where they will retain their leaves all year round and give you a gorgeous display of flowers in spring.
 Many varieties also have great colour in autumn too.

 I’ve picked my favourites here, but there are many more plants that you can sow or introduce now for a gorgeous summer garden.
 When you’ve made your selection, be sure to check the planting instructions on the packet or label; at this time of year some seeds need to be sown indoors and given protection until the risk of frost has passed.
-And if you need more inspiration take a look at the great range from Homebase.
+And if you need more inspiration take a look at my list of great summer plants for pots.

 What are you planting this month?